rancher-sandbox/docs.rancherdesktop.io/docs/how-to-guides/transfer-container-images.md

   </TabItem>
 </Tabs>

-2. Load images from the saved tar archive in the target environment
+2. Load images from the saved tar archive in the target environment.

 <Tabs groupId="container-runtime">
   <TabItem value="nerdctl" default>